 Politics and vested interests are distorting the history of South Africa.
 Most of the people who have written about South Africa’s history have tended to be left-wing leaning – only one narrative is widely known.
 More of a different perspective is needed.

-The purpose of this book, to be published by September 2021, is to assess whether the current government policies are necessary, or contributing to South Africa’s progress.
+The purpose of this book, to be published by the first half of 2022, is to assess whether the current government policies are necessary, or contributing to South Africa’s progress.
 It will also be a guide for South Africa’s future – which – to many – doesn’t look good.